-These are the top 10 food ideas that helped me survive the hardest time of my life.
+Here are the top 10 food ideas to help you survive possibly one of the biggest transitions of your life.

 1. Energy Bites/Bliss Balls

 These little guys are so full of protein, can be made ahead of time and can most definitely be eaten with one hand.
 You can easily add ground flaxseed for extra fibre to help alleviate constipation (don't forget to drink a ton of water!).
 My favourites are the Pumpkin Tahini Energy Balls and these Coconut Brownie Bites.